francescogerardomarra/its/learning/docker/dockerfile/caching/mvn-offline/mvn_offline.md

 - `mvn dependency:go-offline` is a Maven command used to download all project dependencies and plugins required for building the project;
 - it ensures that all necessary artifacts are stored in the local repository so that future builds can run without an internet connection;
-- it does not change the Maven configuration to offline mode but rather prefetches all needed resources;
+- it does not change the Maven configuration to offline mode but rather prefetches all necessary resources;

 - it is useful when you plan to build a project in an environment without internet access;